IntrinsicLabs/nodejs-reverse-proxy-benchmarks/README.md

 If you compile Nginx from source make sure you provide the `--with-http_ssl_module` flag, otherwise the SSL tests will fail.

+These tests currently use a single Nginx worker thread via the `worker_processes 1;` directive.
+Running them again with 2 workers would yield faster Nginx performance at a trade-off of more memory usage.

+The HTTP benchmarks used for the article are done with the [siege](https://github.com/JoeDog/siege) tool, though any HTTP benchmarking tool should work fine.

 The following sections contain instruction for recreating each of the benchmark
 results: